THE JJIMJILBANG DIARIES (Part 1): Six Days Naked in a Hot Tub Full of Old, Dirty Korean Men FOR SURVIVAL

 “That’s absurd!” scoffed Songe.
 “It’s seven dollars.
 Why wouldn’t you just pay each day so you can leave and enjoy the city?”

-“And what happens when you get caught?” grinned Johann.
+Johann grinned.
+“And what happens when you get caught?”

-I knew they were probably right, that this was a terrible idea, but considering my situation I didn’t see a better option.
+I knew they were probably right.
+I knew this was likely a terrible idea.
+But considering my situation, I didn’t see a better option.

 By eight o’clock the next morning, I was plodding around 7-11, stuffing my daypack with crackers, bananas, and a mysterious assortment of gimbap.